 Mourning Becomes Electra, Florida Grand Opera”Baritone Morgan Smith as Adam Brant has a beautiful voice and was given the opportunity to sing the best aria in the production, “Too weak to kill the man I hate.”
 His voice, coupled with his extreme good looks, made him the perfect lover/villain for the piece.”
 Edge Boston, November 2013

 More about Morgan Smith

-Single Tickets for each performance will be available in the Fall 2014.
+- Single Tickets will be available for purchase in mid-October.

 - Group Sales - Treat your group of 10 or more people to an evening or afternoon at the Opera.
 We will help you save 20% and create a first-rate group experience!